Hainan: Fauna

 Hainan island has rich bio-diversity of cetaceans and is the site of studying these in Chinese waters.
 Many whales such as North Pacific right whales, western gray whales, humpback whales, and blue whales (all of these are almost extinct in Chinese waters) were historically seen in the winter and spring to mate and calve.
 These gentle giants of the sea had been hunted heavily and were wiped out by Japanese whalers (established whaling stations on various sites on Chinese and Korean coasts including Hainan and Daya Bay).
 A few Bryde's whales and minke whales may still occur in the adjacent waters along with on Leizhou Peninsula and the Gulf of Tonkin.
 Smaller species of whale and dolphins, such as short-finned pilot whales and pantropical spotted dolphins, but most notably the endangered Chinese white dolphin.
 Declared sanctuary for the species extends along the coasts.
-These dolphins may appear among clearer waters such as vicinity to Sanya.
+These dolphins may appear among clearer waters such as in the vicinity of Sanya.

-Dugongs still occur in small number, mostly on Gulf of Tonkin side.
+Dugongs still occur in small numbers, mostly on Gulf of Tonkin side.